oktadev/okta-blog/_source/_posts/2022-10-13-oktane-for-developers.md

 You'll find talks and sessions for developers across all tracks, covering a broad spectrum of topics from API security to zero trust.
 Get a glimpse at the [future of identity](https://www.okta.com/oktane22/agenda/?filters=future-of-identity).
 You can design your own agenda, but be sure to leave time for community, conversation, and play.
 Stop by the Developer Hub for great swag and serendipitous surprises.
 Need a little help convincing your boss to send you?
 [We've got you covered](https://www.okta.com/sites/default/files/2022-09/Convince%20your%20boss_0.rtf).

 Want to learn more about all aspects of Oktane?
-The [Oktane 22 website](https://www.okta.com/oktane22/) has all the details, including information about how to attend [Oktane Online](https://www.okta.com/oktane22/online-register/).
+The [Oktane 22 website](https://www.okta.com/oktane22/) has all the details for attending in person, along with information about how to attend [Oktane Online](https://www.okta.com/oktane22/online-register/).

 {% img blog/oktane22/oktane-online.jpg alt:"Developers admiring Oktane schedule" width:"600" %}{: .center-image }